-Fundamentally, ATSC 3.0 is a layered architecture, as shown in Figure 86 ATSC 3.0 architecture layers.
+Fundamentally, ATSC 3.0 is a layered architecture, as shown in Figure 95.
 The physical layer describes how bits are sent in a 6 MHz channel with which any ATSC 3.0 receiver can discover available services by detecting a predetermined pattern indicating the "bootstrap signal", which describes parameters of the immediately following physical layer frame in the digital transmission signal, e.g., robustness and bandwidth, essential for decoding the rest of the frame.

-Figure 86 ATSC 3.0 architecture layers
+Figure 95 ATSC 3.0 architecture layers

-Among the protocols of the Organizational layer are the ATSC Link-Layer Protocol (ALP), two methods of broadcast Service delivery: MPEG Media Transport (MMT) and the DASH-IF profile, a Studio-to-Transmitter Link (STL) and corresponding tunneling protocol, and many others.
+Among the protocols of the Organizational layer are the ATSC Link-Layer Protocol (ALP), two methods of broadcast Service delivery: MPEG Media Transport (MMT) and the DASH-

-&lt;sup>60 Doc.
+&lt;sup>74 Doc.
 A/322:2020, ATSC Standard: A/322, Physical Layer Protocol

-&lt;sup>61 Doc.
+&lt;sup>75 Doc.
 A/321:2016, ATSC Standard: A/321, System Discovery and Signaling.

-&lt;sup>62 Doc.
+&lt;sup>76 Doc.
 A/330:2019, ATSC Standard: A/330, Link-Layer Protocol

-&lt;sup>63 Doc.
+&lt;sup>77 Doc.
 A/331:2019, ATSC Standard: A/331, Signaling, Delivery, Synchronization, and Error Protection

-&lt;sup>64 ISO/IEC 23008-1:2017, Information technology - High efficiency coding and media delivery in heterogeneous environments - Part 1: MPEG media transport (MMT)
+&lt;sup>78 ISO/IEC 23008-1:2017, Information technology - High efficiency coding and media delivery in heterogeneous environments - Part 1: MPEG media transport (MMT)